kghenderson/keyzen-cue/README.md

-# intellij-keymap-kzen
+# keyzen-cue

-kzen keymap for jetbrains
+keyzen project to define and generate consistent key bindings for various editors.